Golosova76/Healthy_Switcher/README.md

 # Healthy_Switcher

-This is the Consulting Agency website.
+This is the food delivery service website.

 This page is created with:
 - HTML